Training structure

 Faculty of Science

-This course presents the mechanical behavior of rocks, based on the results of laboratory-scale work.
-The different types of laboratory experiments are described, and the various mechanical behaviors are discussed and illustrated with experimental data.
-Hydrostatic, uniaxial and triaxial compression tests are described.
-Elastic, plastic and viscous behaviors are considered, and the combination of these behaviors is applied to the description of rock behavior.
+This EU presents the mechanical behavior of rocks based on the results of laboratory work.
+The different types of laboratory experiments are described and the various mechanical behaviors are discussed and illustrated with experimental data.
+Hydrostatic compression, uniaxial compression, and triaxial compression tests are described.
+Elastic, plastic, and viscous behaviors are considered, and the combination of these behaviors is applied to describe the behavior of rocks.

-Notions relating to the behavior of discontinuities and fracture mechanics are addressed.
-The notions of creep and deferred behavior will also be covered, in order to consider the long-term behavior of rock masses.
+Concepts related to the behavior of discontinuities and fracture mechanics are discussed.
+The concepts of creep and delayed behavior will also be discussed in order to consider the long-term behavior of rock masses.

-In order to consider mechanical behavior quantitatively, the notions of stress and strain tensors will be covered.
-These will be used to introduce elastic deformation calculations based on elastic moduli.
-The calculation of stresses on planes, based on knowledge of the stress tensor, will be covered in the general case and illustrated by Mohr's representation.
+In order to quantitatively consider mechanical behaviors, the concepts of stress tensor and deformation will be discussed.
+These will enable the introduction of elastic deformation calculations based on elastic moduli.
+The calculation of stresses on planes, based on knowledge of the stress tensor, will be discussed in general terms and illustrated using Mohr's representation.

 English for Geosciences S2